-4.6.4 Artificial Reefs
+3.6.4 Artificial Reefs

 The use of obsolete materials as artificial reefs have been used along the coastline of the U.S. to provide valuable habitat for numerous species of fish in areas devoid of natural hard bottom.
 The BOEMRE supports and encourages the reuse of obsolete offshore petroleum structures as artificial reefs.
 The proposed structures may also have the potential to serve as artificial reefs.
 The structure must not pose an unreasonable impediment to future development.
 The reuse Rigs-to-Reefs plan must comply with the artificial reef permitting requirements of the U.S. Army Corps of Engineers and the criteria in the National Artificial Reef Plan.
-States in the North East and Mid Atlantic regions have artificial reef programs.
+States in the northeast and mid-Atlantic regions have artificial reef programs.
 The State agency responsible for managing marine fisheries resources must accept liability for the structure before the BOEMRE will release the Federal lessee from obligations in the lease instrument.

-5.0 Effects of the Proposed Action
+4.0 Effects of the Proposed Action on EFH and Managed Species

-The proposed action has 5 primary activities that will likely have environmental impact producing effects.
+The proposed action has 5 primary activities that could impact essential fish habitat and managed species.
 These activities are: (1) HRG surveys, (2) sub-bottom reconnaissance, (3) deployment of a met buoy or construction of a met tower, (4) operation of met tower and met buoys, and (5) other activities.
-The potential effects from these activities can be grouped into the following categories: (1) acoustic effects, (2) benthic habitat effects, (3) collision (vessel and tower) effects, (4) lighting effects, and (5) other effects.
+The potential effects to EFH and managed species from these activities can be grouped into the following broad categories: (1) acoustic effects, (2) benthic habitat effects, and (3) other effects.

-5.1 Description of the Environment
+4.1 Description of the Environment

 Section 4.2 of the Programmatic EIS (MMS 2007b) gives a thorough description of the geology, biology, meteorology, and acoustics of the entire BOEMRE Atlantic planning area.

-Regardless, a brief description of the physical environment is included here.
-Section 3.0 gives a description of the species of concern that inhabit this area.
-The mid-Atlantic Wind Energy Areas are located in the mid-Atlantic Bight (MAB) of the Northeast Continental Shelf Large Marine Ecosystem.
-The following MAB characterization and tables are adopted from Characterization of the Fishing Practices and Marine Benthic Ecosystems of the Northeast U.S. Shelf (NOAA Technical Memo NMFS-NE-181, 2004).
+The mid-Atlantic WEAs are located in the mid-Atlantic Bight (MAB) of the Northeast Continental Shelf Large Marine Ecosystem.
+The following MAB characterization and table are adopted from Characterization of the Fishing Practices and Marine Benthic Ecosystems of the Northeast U.S. Shelf (NOAA Technical Memo NMFS-NE-181, 2004 cited as Johnson 2002).
+The Nature Conservancy has also compiled several decades of NMFS benthic grab sample data into an informative geodatabase as part of their Northwest Atlantic Marine Ecoregional Assessment (NAM ERA).
+This data is presented in Appendix 1 and the associated legend.
 The MAB includes the shelf and slope waters from Georges Bank south to Cape Hatteras, and east to the Gulf Stream.
-Like the rest of the continental shelf, the topography of the MAB was shaped largely by sea - level fluctuations caused by past ice ages.
+Like the rest of the continental shelf, the topography of the MAB was shaped largely by sea-level fluctuations caused by past ice ages.
 The shelf's basic morphology and sediments derive from the retreat of the last ice sheet, and the subsequent rise in sea level.
 Since that time, currents and waves have modified this basic structure.